A new graph-based two-sample test for multivariate and object data: Power comparison

 The utility of the test presented in the previous section lies in its power to discriminate against a wide variety of alternative hypotheses.
 In this section, we present results of various simulation studies in examining the power of the test for several alternative hypotheses in various dimensions.

-To have a baseline for comparison, we choose the distribution to be multivariate Gaussian distribution so that we have the asymptotically most powerful tests based on the normal theory -- the Hotelling's two-sample $T^2$ test if assuming equal covariance matrices [``Hotelling's $T^2$"\footnote{Test statistic of the Hotelling's two-sample $T^2$ test: $(\bar{\bx}-\bar{\by})^\prime W^{-1} (\bar{\bx}-\bar{\by})nm/N$, where $W=(\sum_{i=1}^n (\bx_i-\bar{\bx})(\bx_i-\bar{x})^\prime + \sum_{i=1}^m (\by_i-\bar{\by})(\by_i-\bar{\by})^\prime.$ }], and the generalized likelihood ratio test if not assuming equal covariance matrices [``GLR''\footnote{Test statistic of GLR: $N\log|\hat{\Sigma}_0| - n \log|\hat{\Sigma}_\bx| - m\log|\hat{\Sigma}_\by|$, where $\hat{\Sigma}_0$, $\hat{\Sigma}_\bx$, and $\hat{\Sigma}_\by$ are the maximum likelihood estimators of the covariance matrix of the whole data, sample $\bX$ and sample $\bY$.}].
-In addition to the two tests based on the normal theory, we include in the comparison the new test on MST, 3-MST and 5-MST [``$S$: 1-,3-,5-MST''], the edge-count test on MSTs [``$R_0$: 1-,3-,5-MST''] and on MDPs [``$R_0$: 1-,3-,5-MDP''], as well as the degree test on MST [``deg 1''\footnote{For the degree test, see its description in the Introduction or more details in \cite{friedman1979multivariate}.}].
-All MSTs and MDPs are constructed using the Euclidean distance.
+To have a baseline for comparison, we choose the distribution to be multivariate Gaussian distribution so that we have the asymptotically most powerful tests based on the normal theory -- the Hotelling's two-sample $T^2$ test if assuming equal covariance matrices [``Hotelling's $T^2$"], and the generalized likelihood ratio test if not assuming equal covariance matrices [``GLR''].
+The test statistic of the Hotelling $T^2$ is